paulstansifer/convert-nonogram/README.md

 ### With `nonogrid`

 `nonogrid` can provide a better and more comprehensive visual representation of ambiguities in non-unique nonograms.
+Sadly, it doesn't tell you anything about the difficulty of a nonogram.

 Make sure to install `nonogrid` with `cargo install --features=xml,web nonogrid` to allow parsing the XML format (and to enable directly downloading nonograms from the web, because why not).
 Then, to evaluate an image, do: